 Consistently outlining ingredients costs and ordering needs at about the same time every week provides you with a realistic snapshot of:

 - Appropriate pizza pricing

-Failing to align ingredients cost and ordering projections with your needs can easily upend profitability.
+Failing to align benchmarking with your needs can easily upend profitability.
 Implementing a few best practices will curtail missteps:

 Request supplier quotes

-Getting a few detailed quotes from suppliers not only gives you options, it reassures you that you’re getting the best deal.
+Getting a few detailed quotes from suppliers and distributors throughout the year gives you options and also ensures you're getting the best deal.
 For example, take a critical look at volumes.
 Does one vendor offer a lower purchase threshold for bigger discounts?
-Something that simple, and seemingly inconsequential, could be the difference between good and great profitability.
-As a rule of thumb, get quotes from several distributors per year, so you know what quotes are on-target or out-of-line.
+Something that simple could be the difference between good and great profitability.

 Compare actual versus ideal food costs

 Check ingredient costs against total sales to understand if — and how much — profit is being made.
-Also make sure you take regular inventory.
-A best practice is to do so weekly for major supplies like dough/crust, pepperoni, and cheese, and a monthly inventory of all your ingredients and supplies.
-Even though it's cumbersome, this is crucial to keeping your ingredient costs and overall profits on track.
+Also make it a best practice to take inventory weekly for essential ingredients like dough/crust, pepperoni, and cheese, and monthly for all ingredients and supplies.
+Taking inventory can be time-consuming but it's an important step in keeping your ingredient costs and overall profits on track.

 To better understand how decisions like making your own dough could impact costs and profitability by using our new online interactive cost calculator.
 Click the button below to access it now!